Help and information for applying and reserving a property with us.

 Prior to moving into a property, you will need to pay the security deposit which is usually the same as one calendar monthís rent or more on certain properties depending on varying circumstance and the type and quality of the property.
 Our office will tell you the exact amount required which has to be paid prior to your move in date.
-If the Landlord of a property agrees to a cat or a dog being kept at the property an extra security deposit will be required.
-This amount will be payable prior to your tenancy being approved and you will be advised of the amount ahead of your move in date.

 Your tenancy agreement will be an Assured Shorthold Tenancy (AST), any deposit paid will be registered under the tenancy deposit protection regulations which came into force on 6th April 2007.
 You will be advised of how your deposit is protected in line with the tenancy deposit protection regulations.

 Appointments to move into the property will usually only take place during office hours.